2023 Solar Incentives Guide for Decatur, GA - Tax Credits & Rebates

 EcoWatch's Decatur, GA Solar Incentives FAQs

-Yes, you can claim both tax credits and rebates towards the cost of solar panels.
-Depending on which incentives you are claiming, they may apply in a different order.
-Make sure that you talk to your solar installer or a local tax professional to confirm that you are claiming incentives correctly and that you're getting the most money you can.
+Yes, you can claim both rebates and tax credits towards the cost of solar panels.
+Depending on precisely which incentives you are eligible for, they may apply in a different order.
+Make sure that you speak with your solar installer or a local tax professional to verify that you are claiming incentives correctly and getting the most money possible.

 Can I use a combination of multiple types of renewable energy to power my home?